-Zimmer Settlers in the United States in the 18th Century
+Zimmer Settlers in United States in the 18th Century

-Zimmer Settlers in the United States in the 19th Century
+Zimmer Settlers in United States in the 19th Century

 The Zimmer Family Crest was acquired from the Houseofnames.com archives.
 The Zimmer Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.